citelao/sensible/5-toptobottom.md

     title: Conclusion
 ---

 The last section focused on HTTPS and how it mitigates man-in-the-middle attacks.
-Staying safe requies
+Staying safe requires a few more steps.

-Security literature focuses on man-in-the-middle attacks because<!-- TODO: citation needed --> they're so easy without encryption: they leave little trace, can be performed without direct contact (especially if you're a government), and are extremely powerful.
+For example, Equifax [stored social security numbers poorly](https://arstechnica.com/information-technology/2018/05/equifax-breach-exposed-millions-of-drivers-licenses-phone-numbers-emails/)<!-- TODO cite -->.
+HTTPS had nothing to do with it---when their databases were hacked, your SSN was probably leaked, and there was nothing you could do.

-Once man-in-the-middle attacks are mitigated, you need to minimize your other security holes before you can browse safely.
-As long as you are aware of *how* you can be attacked and are taking reasonable precautions, you can browse pretty secure.
+Hackers can also target you, personally, by watching over your shoulder.
+They can target your computer or browser: if your computer is hacked or your browser has a vulnerability, hackers can steal data without breaking HTTPS.
+They can just put a virus on your computer that sends your keystrokes to their servers, too.

 ## Staying safe, in general